tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 The Transport Layer Security (TLS) 1.3 protocol provides forward secrecy by using fresh ephemeral key exchange during the initial handshake.
-In the base protocol, this key exchange is performed with (EC)DHE, and by registering new NamedGroup codepoints defined hybrid and post-quantum key exchange mechanisms for the same purpose.
+In the base protocol, this key exchange is performed with (EC)DHE.
+By registering new NamedGroup codepoints, TLS specifications also define hybrid and post-quantum key exchange mechanisms for the same purpose.
 This ensures that encrypted communication remains confidential even if an attacker later obtains a party's long-term private key, protecting against passive adversaries who record